IntiToalombo/CS50/dna/README.md

 # DNA matchig program
 ## Functionality
 This Python program analyzes a DNA sequence against a database of DNA profiles to identify potential matches.
 It searches for Short Tandem Repeats (STRs) in the DNA sequence and compares them to the STRs found in the database.
+For instance [CODIS](https://www.fbi.gov/how-we-can-help-you/dna-fingerprint-act-of-2005-expungement-policy/codis-and-ndis-fact-sheet), the FBI’s DNA database, uses 20 different STRs as part of its DNA profiling process
 ## Features
 * Reads DNA data from a CSV file containing profiles with names and STR values.
 * Reads DNA sequence data from a text file.